Liwei-Ji/Liwei-Ji/README.md

 💡 Where design thinking meets AI engineering.

-I build AI applications and LLM-powered products with a focus on practical use.
+I build AI applications and LLM powered products with a focus on practical use.
 Open to collaborating with builders, designers, and developers.

 # Projects